CabinDAO/Passports/README.md

 ## Environments

 The setup below outlines how to connect to the local network.
-Passports are additionally deployed to the following networks:
+You can additionally use Passports on any of the following test networks:

 - Kovan
 - Ropsten
+- Rinkeby
+- Goerli

-You could access the app on staging at [https://passports-app.vercel.app](https://passports-app.vercel.app/).
+You could access the live app at [https://passports.creatorcabins.com](https://passports.creatorcabins.com).
 Everytime you open a pull request against the main repository, a branch specific environment is also deployed to test your live changes before merging with main.

 ## Setup